CrypticWoodWhite/js-snippets/README.md

 # js-snippets
-A collection of various plugins, functions, and whatnot, that do not deserve their own repository
+A collection of various javascript plugins, functions, and whatnot, that do not deserve their own repository